codidact/qpixel/INSTALLATION.md

 [download and install it](https://nodejs.org/en/download/) or for example `sudo apt install nodejs`.

+On Mac with homebrew, `brew install node` .

 ### Install Redis

 If you haven't already got it, [download and install Redis](https://redis.io/download) or for example `sudo apt install redis-server`.

+For mac with homebrew, `brew install redis` .

 ### Install Imagemagick